evansibok/super-duper-articles/002-Bootstrapping a React Native Typescript App/bootstrapping-a-react-native-typescript-app.md

 Now we can proceed to run our application and try it out.

 ## Running our Application (Android)
-To run our newly created application and to see if it works properly, we would need to startup our application.
+To run our newly created application, we will use an android emulator available to us from `Android Studio` to test the android version of our app.

-One way to test this is to use an emulator.
-In this case, we will be using the Android Emulator available to us from `Android Studio`.
-This means we will be running our application on a virtual android device.

 ### Step 1
 Startup your emulator of choice.
 Make sure you have a virtual device running.